Products & Materials

-Wool is a natural fiber with unique properties.
-The fiber is lightweight and at the same time warm, and is the only fiber that still heats in a wet state.
+Wool is a natural fiber with unique properties and an important fiber for Varner brands.
+The fiber is lightweight and at the same time warm and is the only fiber that still retains heat in a wet state.
 It is versatile and can be used for everything from underwear to suits and outer coats.
-Merino wool is especially known for its softness and fine fiber and is especially suitable for keeping close to the body.
-We do not use wool from sheep exposed to mulesing.
+We have a ban of using wool from sheep that has been exposed to mulesing.

 Down & feathers